Amtrak Railroad Anacostia Bridge: Later history

 The Pennsylvania Railroad rebuilt the bridge in 1934 and 1935.
 The United States Commission of Fine Arts, which had de facto approval authority over all structures built in the city, approved the plans for the new bridge in mid-December 1933.
-The Army Corps of Engineers gave their approval in mid-January 1934.
+The Army Corps of Engineers approved in mid-January 1934.
 By July 1934, the D.C.
 Commissioners and National Capital Planning Commission (which had approval over all major structures and all roads, bridges, and memorials in the metropolitan area) had given their approval as well, and construction went forward.
-The new structure had abutments which extended an additional 10 ft onto the shore on either side of the bridge, and it was 12 ft rather than 10 ft above the water.
-Protective pilings and walls were also placed around the piers, to prevent fast-moving water from scouring around the piers and causing another collapse.
+The new structure had abutments that extended an additional 10 ft onto the shore on either side of the bridge, and it was 12 ft rather than 10 ft above the water.
+Protective pilings and walls were also placed around the piers to prevent fast-moving water from scouring around the piers and causing another collapse.

 In 1942, a Pennsylvania Railroad bridge watchman was struck by a train and thrown from the bridge.
-The bridge suffered a fire early in the morning on January 24, 1944.
+The bridge suffered a fire early on January 24, 1944.
 At first, the Federal Bureau of Investigation feared that the bridge had been set on fire deliberately as an act of sabotage.
 But the Metropolitan Police Department said that the fire started when a night watchman dumped hot coals from the stove in his watchhouse down the embankment of the river, igniting dry brush and oil (which had dripped from passing rail cars) at the base of the bridge.
 A fireboat and 20 fire trucks and engines were needed to put out the blaze, which sent flames 50 ft into the air.
 Some of the bridge's spans buckled because of the fire's heat.

 Major repair work was done on the bridge in 1999.
 The work was done in conjunction with repairs and upgrades to the New York Avenue Bridge, a highway bridge just upstream.
-The work included assessing damage to and repairing the concrete piers under the bridge, replacing masonry and repairing the abutments, and repairing and maintaining the steel girders which form the bridge's superstructure.
+The work included assessing damage to and repairing the concrete piers under the bridge, replacing masonry and repairing the abutments, and repairing and maintaining the steel girders that form the bridge's superstructure.

-It is unclear how safe the bridge actually is, or what its current lifespan is projected to be.
+It is unclear how safe the bridge is or its projected project lifespan.
 According to the Federal Railroad Administration (FRA), the federal government does not maintain an inventory of rail bridges or their condition.
 Nor is the federal government responsible for railroad bridge safety: "Responsibility for railroad bridge safety rests with the owner of the track carried by the structure.
 The owner ensures the bridge is capable of safely accommodating all rail traffic operated over the track and specifies the maximum weight the structure can support."
-There is also no federal law or regulation which requires railroad bridge owners to ensure the safety of their bridges.
+There is also no federal law or regulation that requires railroad bridge owners to ensure the safety of their bridges.
 Rather, it is FRA "policy" that they do so by following the recommendations contained in the American Railway Engineering and Maintenance-of-Way Association's Manual for Railway Engineering and by inspecting bridges annually using trained, experienced inspectors.